uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Off-Campus
 Housing in Toronto is pricey, and off-campus options have a range of associated costs.
-In this section, we'll talk about what you can expect to rent and at what price point, as well as where you m
+In this section, we'll talk about what you can expect to rent and at what price point, as well as where you might expect to live.

+#### Neighbourhoods

+- Chinatown and Kensington Market
+-

 Apartments